Acupuncture Fort Lauderdale, FL

 - Acupuncture needles have the thickness of a few strands of hair.
 It would take approximately 16 acupuncture needles to equal the thickness of a pin.

-- Needles are used only one time then disposed in a bio hazard sharps container, just like the ones that are used in hospitals.
+- Needles are used only one time then disposed of in a biohazard sharps container, just like the ones that are used in hospitals.
 Each needle is sealed in a sterile packaging that is opened as the needles are being used during treatment.

 - Treatments are virtually painless, although in some cases, there can be a slight discomfort.
 We work closely with you to minimize this.